 bhagavAn is the supreme lord who becomes (creates) all of the material realm having first created the strong ether, fire, air, water and earth as the source and pervades all of them.
 He is pervading in everything similar to AthmA is pervading in the body.
 Not only that, he is present inside and outside of everything.
 He is the main object of the most radiant vEdham, Such emperumAn consumes everything during praLayam and is glorified as “sura” (God).

 After AkAsam, agni is listed instead of vAyu (as done normally) by nammAzhwAr.
 This is because in thathriya upanishath AkAsam is given importance in “Athmana AkAsa sambhUtha:” (From brahmam, ether came into existence) and in chAndhOgya upanishath agni is given importance in “thaththEjOsrujatha” (in the beginning, being alone, brahmam created fire).
-From this, srushti (creation), samhAram (annihilation) and antharAthmathvam (being antharAthmA) are all under the full control of bhagavAn.
+From this it is clear that srushti (creation), samhAram (annihilation) and antharAthmathvam (being antharAthmA) are all under the full control of bhagavAn.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam

 bhagavAn pervades everywhere and controls all entities just like the AthmA controls the body.
-Thus being totally distinct from achit and three types of chith (nithya – eternally free, muktha – liberated, baddha – bound), being free from all blemishes and full of all auspiciousness, being the one who creates, sustains and annihilates the whole of material realm as a sport, being the antharAthmA of everything (other than him), being not affected by the defects of chith and achith since he is not bound by any karmA is explained as the supreme lord in detail through vEdham which is blemishless due to not being created by any individual, which is understood through smruthi, ithihAsams and purANams, which is unrefuted, radiant and authentic pramANam (source of knowledge). piLLAn lists over 30 pramANams from vEdham, upanishath, bhagavath gIthA, etc., to establish this principle.
-With this lOkAyatha (chAruvAka), mAyAvAdha, bhAskarIya, yAdhava prakAsa, etc., philosophies which are contrary to vEdham are refuted.
+Thus being totally distinct from achit and three types of chith (nithya – eternally free, muktha – liberated, badhdha – bound), being free from all blemishes and full of all auspiciousness, being the one who creates, sustains and annihilates the whole of material realm as a sport, being the antharAthmA of everything (other than him), being not affected by the defects of chith and achith since he is not bound by any karmA is explained as the supreme lord in detail through vEdham. vEdham is blemishless due to its not being created by any individual, is understood through smruthi, ithihAsams and purANams and is unrefuted, radiant and authentic pramANam (source of knowledge). piLLAn lists over 30 pramANams from vEdham, upanishath, bhagavath gIthA etc to establish this principle.
+With this, philosophies of lOkAyatha (chAruvAka), mAyAvAdha, bhAskarIya, yAdhava prakAsa etc, which are contrary to vEdham, are refuted.